How to choose your stateroom type for an Alaska cruise.

 Every night will be filled with festive cheer, with “snowfall” on Main Street from the beautifully decorated Main Street, U.S.A. to the enchanting holiday-themed attractions.

-Guests of select Walt Disney World Resort hotels, Walt Disney World Swan and Dolphin Hotels, and Shades of Green can purchase Mickey’s Very Merry Christmas Party tickets starting July 16 through your Upon a Star Travel Agent or with Disney.
+Guests of select Walt Disney World Resort hotels, Walt Disney World Swan and Dolphin Hotels, and Shades of Green can purchase Mickey’s Very Merry Christmas Party tickets NOW through your Upon a Star Travel Agent or with Disney.
 All other guests can purchase tickets beginning July 22nd.
 (Special pricing available for Annual Passholders and DVC)

 And don’t forget, there is SNOW MUCH more to look forward to during the Christmas season at Walt Disney World!
 Starting November 1st, and rolling out through the coming weeks, the holiday will bring: